Semih993/My-AI-XAUUSD-forex-algorithm/README.md

         live_function.py    telegram_chat_ID.py

 DISCLAIMER: This is file does not give any financial advise, and does not guarantee profits.
-This algorithm is to be used at your own risk!
+This algorithm is to be used at your own risk, and this algorithm does not claim any responsibility in any financial losses/gains.